-Human Rights Human Wrongs is an annual documentary film festival in Oslo that sheds light on human rights issues.
-For six days in mid February we present a full-day program with new documentaries from all parts of the world, together with debates, concerts, seminars, workshops and performances at a handful of venues in Oslo.
+HUMAN International Documentary Film Festival is an annual documentary film festival in Oslo that sheds light on human rights issues.
+The festival present a full-day program with new documentaries from all parts of the world, together with debates, concerts, seminars, workshops and performances in Oslo.

 Our main aims are:

 To broaden our audience’s knowledge and engagement for both well know and less familiar human rights issues.

 To present documentaries of high quality and relevance, which give a better understanding of global challenges.

 To be a forum and a meeting place for human rights activists and experts, politicians, filmmakers and others interested in human rights issues.